b2bvic/vvr-portfolio/content/pages/blog/3-steps-to-success-for-your-1st-attempt.md

 ---
 type: PostLayout
-title: '3 Steps to Success for Your 1st Attempt'
+title: "3 Steps to Success for Your 1st Attempt"
 colors: colors-a
-date: '2023-01-02'
+date: "2023-01-02"
 excerpt: >-
   _When we attempt a new skill, there is a habit for people to get too ‘caught up’ in overthinking an action.
 Let’s cover the system I use when attempti...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: '3 Steps to Success for Your 1st Attempt'
+metaTitle: "3 Steps to Success for Your 1st Attempt"
-metaDescription: '_When we attempt a new skill, there is a habit for people to get too ‘caught up’ in overthinking an action.
-Let’s cover the system I use when attempti...'
+metaDescription: "_When we attempt a new skill, there is a habit for people to get too ‘caught up’ in overthinking an action.
+Let’s cover the system I use when attempti..."
 ---
 _When we attempt a new skill, there is a habit for people to get too ‘caught up’ in overthinking an action.
 Let’s cover the system I use when attempting anything for the first time._

 You want to learn something new.